Kathy Maister's Start Cooking

 posted in Vegetables and Beans by Kathy Maister

-These are three different sizes of cut onions.
-Minced is the smallest cut.
-Diced is a bit bigger.
-And chopped which is cut, at most, into about ¼ inch chunks.
+The photograph below shows minced, diced and chopped onions.
+Minced (on the left) is the smallest cut. diced (in the middle) is a bit bigger, and chopped (on the right) which is cut, at most, into about ¼ inch chunks.

 When it comes to chopping an onion or any vegetables, choose a knife that you are comfortable holding.
 As long as it’s sharp, it really comes down to what knife you feel you can control well.